 You want the safest all-around choice — Raindrop.io.
 Generous free tier, good design, active development.

-You save images alongside links — Bookmarker.
-The Canvas moodboard is unique in this category.
+You're on a Mac and save images and PDFs alongside links — Bookmarker.
+A private, local library that handles all three is unique in this category.

 You're a developer who wants speed and an API — Pinboard.
 Nothing else is as fast or as bare-bones.